Bold Beauty in Bloom – Ninsei Tsubaki Matcha Bowl with Hand-Painted Camellias

 Product Description

-Bring your tea practice to life with the Ninsei Tsubaki Matcha Bowl, a brilliant example of traditional Kyo-yaki ceramic art.
-Inspired by the colorful legacy of master potter Nonomura Ninsei, this matcha bowl captures the seasonal spirit of Japan through the bold bloom of the camellia flower—“tsubaki” in Japanese—known for its beauty, resilience, and symbolism in tea culture.
+Bring your tea practice to life with the Ninsei Tsubaki Matcha Bowl, a brilliant example of traditional Kyo-yaki ceramic art that invites you to connect with each sip of matcha.
+Imagine the vibrant bloom of the camellia flower—“tsubaki” in Japanese—encapsulating the beauty and resilience celebrated in Japanese tea culture.

 Let every tea session bloom with meaning, color, and Kyoto heritage.